dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson13_unit_review_part1.md

 # Unit 1 Review and Practice Test

-## What You're Learning

-Master the key skills from Unit 1 to ace your test and prepare for future math courses — your comprehensive review covers everything from factoring techniques and function properties to quadratic equations and systems, with examples and solutions to boost your confidence.
+### Master the key skills from Unit 1 to ace your test and prepare for future math courses

 ## Key Concepts Review